rolker/test_scenario_runner/README.md

 ```
 rosrun test_scenario_runner test_scenario_runner_node.py < sample.suite
 ```
+Entering "." the line following a valid test file name will re-run the previous test.
+File names are all relative paths - it is recommended to run this node in the scenarios directory or your own directory containing test scenarios.
+Entering a file name ending in .scenario_config will update the default parameters, which persist between tests and are used for parameters not specified in the test.
+Entering a file name ending in .suite will treat each line in the file as though it were entered through stdin.
+Suite files can contain other suites, so beware of self-referential recursion.

 ### Test File Specification
 Test file specification format is any number of lines containing one of the following:
 ```
+line <x1> <y1> <x2> <y2>
-point <x> <y>
+start <x> <y> <heading (degrees East of North)> <speed>
-end_line
-obstacle <x> <y> <course over ground (degrees East of North)> <speed (m/s)>
+obstacle <x> <y> <course over ground (degrees East of North)> <speed> [<width> <length>]
 time_limit <seconds>
 map_file <path to grid-world-style file>
+parameter_file <path to parameter file>
 # Lines starting with "#" (or anything not specified above, actually) will be ignored
 ```

 ### Notes
 Maps and obstacles are optional.
 Only the last map declared will be used. \
-Maps are not yet supported, so they will be ignored for now. \
-Files without any point declarations will have no effect. \
+Files without any line declarations will have no effect.\
-Points represent endpoints to track-lines.
-The planner will interpolate more points between them. \
-The end_line tag tells the test runner to make a new line for any remaining points.
-This is useful if you need to have multiple track-lines in a single test. \
+Lines represent survey lines.\
 Obstacles will maintain speed and course.
-Different sizes/shapes are not yet supported. \
+Width and length are optional - default values will be used if absent.\
-Obstacle observation time is assumed to be the time the test begins. \
+Obstacle observation time is assumed to be the time the test begins.\
-Obstacle course over ground is in degrees because it's easier to type cardinal directions as whole numbers. \
+Obstacle course over ground is in degrees because it's easier to type cardinal directions as whole numbers.\
 Tests will be terminated after time_limit seconds have elapsed.
-The default time limit is ten minutes.
+The default time limit is 3600s.\
-Like the map_file, only the last time limit declared will be used.
+Like the map_file, only the last time limit declared will be used.\
+Specify a .map file included in the repo or create your own in the same format (first number is resolution).\
+Blank lines at the end of map files are not allowed, as the planner takes the shortest line as the boundary.\
+See default.scenario_config for parameter file example.
+Later parameter files will override parameters set in earlier ones, and missing parameters will use default values.\